vmyroslav/kafetrain/README.md

 reason := resilience.GetRetryReason(msg)
 ```

-## When to Use Each Approach
+## When to Use Each Layer

-### Use Standalone ErrorTracker when:
+### Use Layer 1 (Minimal Standalone) when:
-- ✅ You have existing Sarama consumer code
+- ✅ You have existing Sarama consumer infrastructure
-- ✅ You want full control over consumption logic
+- ✅ You need maximum control and transparency
-- ✅ You need to integrate into large existing codebase
+- ✅ You're integrating into a large existing codebase
-- ✅ Your team prefers explicit control over abstraction
+- ✅ You prefer explicit over implicit
-- ✅ You're using other libraries/frameworks (Watermill, etc.)
+- ✅ You're using other libraries/frameworks (Watermill, franz-go, etc.)
+- ✅ You want zero forced abstractions

+### Use Layer 2 (Managed Retry) when:
+- ✅ You want retry handling but keep control of main consumer
+- ✅ You have custom consumption patterns
+- ✅ You need flexibility with some convenience
+- ✅ You're gradually adopting kafetrain

-### Use Consumer Wrapper when:
+### Use Layer 3 (Full Wrapper) when:
 - ✅ Starting a new project
-- ✅ You want convenience over control
 - ✅ Simple, straightforward use cases
+- ✅ You prefer convenience over control
-- ✅ You prefer middleware composition
+- ✅ You like middleware composition patterns

 ## Examples